 What is career coaching?

 Career coaching is receiving the support, assistance, and guidance you require to find out how to achieve your long-term career objectives.
-A career coach may help you with your job search by answering your questions, offering advice, as well as supporting you in conquering any challenges you may have.
+A career coach will may help you with your job search by answering your questions, offering advice, as well as supporting you in conquering any challenges you may have.
 They may address issues such as stress, leadership, and problem-solving in the workplace.

 Employees in entry-level and managerial positions can engage with coaches to improve their skills and performance.
 If they are hired, they can conduct training sessions with entire teams.
 Since they established their career coaching business, many of them work independently and can establish their hours.